Jienniers/Youtube-Video-Downloader/README.md

 Enter URL in the URL text box then click on Youtube Thumbnail URL you will be given URL of the thumbnail in the status text box.

-## Feedback
+## Support

-If you have any feedback, please reach out to us at codeMaestroy105@outlook.com
+If you encounter any issues or have suggestions for improvement, please submit an issue on the GitHub repository.